kimbente/svgd/README.md

 # Ideas

-- Stein for Optimisation (i.e. in Bayesian Optimisation, when trajectories matter)
+- Stein for Optimisation (i.e. in Bayesian Optimisation, when trajectories matter, exploitation exploration trade-off, relation to Thompson sampling or BORE)
 - Stein for sparse GPs (inducing points), see [Tighter sparse variational Gaussian processes ](https://arxiv.org/abs/2502.04750)
-- preservation of probability mass (transport of probability mass), currently normalisation agnostic
+- preservation of probability mass (transport of probability mass), currently normalisation agnostic as we operate in the gradient space, relation to Normalising Flows

+# Questions

+- Does the repulsive force ever also attract?